zero-os/0-templates/templates/gateway/README.md

 - `ztClient`: reference to zerotier client to authorize this node into the zerotier network
 - `hwaddr`: hardware address.
 - `dhcpserver`: Config for dhcp entries to be services for this network.
+- `public`: Boolean flag that defines if the network should be treated as public or not.

 NetworkConfig:
 - `dhcp`: boolean indicating to use dhcp or not.